how to produce music mpc daw

 So how should you get started?

-Before getting started, it might be worth considering what type of music you’d like to create.
-Of course, this is not a check-box exercise and more a natural process in which a producer simply delves into the style or genre that they feel most drawn to.
-Additionally, one’s genre can change and develop in line with their interests.
-Indeed, many major artists have enjoyed critical acclaim by fusing genres together.
-That being said, the genre you choose will probably have some bearing on the equipment and software you should buy.
+Before getting started, it might be worth considering what type of music you'd like to create.
+Of course, this is not a check-box exercise and more a natural process in which a producer simply gravitates toward the style or genre that they feel most drawn to.

 music production studio gear